flesler/jquery.scrollTo/README.md

 ### _settings_

 The `duration` parameter is a shortcut to the setting with the same name.
-These are the list of supported settings:
+These are the supported settings:
  * __axis__: The axes to animate: `xy` (default), `x`, `y`, `yx`
  * __interrupt__: If `true` will cancel the animation if the user scrolls.
 Default is `false`
  * __limit__: If `true` the plugin will not scroll beyond the container's size.
 Default is `true`